HowTo: Node Red - Create a user interface with dashboard nodes

 The gauge node is perfect for visualizing measured values.
 This means that the measured values can be classified directly visually.
 You can also set number intervals in which the color of the displayed scale changes.
 For example, you can represent high/dangerous temperatures with a red color.
 Temperatures in the normal range, on the other hand, are shown with a green scale.
 This makes it possible to get an impression at a quick glance whether the measured values displayed are OK or not.
 Aside from that, it just looks pretty cool (/Star Trek-like). 🙂

-In addition to the usual setting options, you can set the “Type”, the “Value format”, the “Units”, the “Range”, the “Color gradients” and the “Sectors” with the Gauge node.
-You already know “Label” and “Value format” from the previous nodes.
-The “Units” property allows you to specify the displayed unit again.
-You can use the “Range” property to specify the range of values to be displayed.
-For example, if you want to display a humidity value, this range must be from 0 to 100%.
-For an outdoor temperature range, a temperature range should be selected that is normally not below or exceeded.
-For example -20°C to 45°C. With the “Color gradient” property you can now specify the colors that are displayed to match the displayed measured value.
-In this example, the color green is displayed for all small measurements, the color yellow for all medium measurements, and the color red for all high measurements.
-Normally the places where the colors merge into the next are evenly distributed.
-However, if you want a different scaling or even want to leave out the middle color, you can use the “Sectors” setting to specify which colors should change.
+In addition to the usual setting options, you have the option of setting the "Type", the "Value format", the "Units", the "Range", the "Color gradients" and the "Sectors" for the gauge node.
+You are already familiar with "Label" and "Value format" from the previous nodes.
+The "Units" property allows you to specify the displayed unit again.
+You can use the "Range" property to define the range of values to be displayed.
+For example, if you want to display a humidity value, this range must range from 0 to 100%.
+For an outdoor temperature range, a temperature range should be selected that is not normally exceeded or fallen below.
+For example -20°C to 45°C. With the property "Color gradient" you can now define the colors that are displayed according to the displayed measured value.
+In this example, the color green is displayed for all low measured values, the color yellow for all medium measured values and the color red for all high measured values.
+Normally, the points at which one color changes to the next are evenly distributed.
+However, if you want a different scaling or even want to omit the middle color, you can use the "Sectors" setting to specify where the colors should change.

 Under "Type" you can also select which gauge type you want to have displayed.
 You can see examples of the available types here.